Updated on October 1, 2022

 Have not taken the same level of career service examination, regardless of mode, within three (3) months from the last examination taken.

-- Approval of applications may be recalled any time upon discovery of the applicant’s disqualification, for which the examination fees paid shall be forfeited.
+- Approval of applications may be recalled at any time upon discovery of the applicant’s disqualification, for which the examination fees paid shall be forfeited.

-- Applicants with pending administrative and/or criminal cases may take the examination and shall be conferred the eligibility if they successfully pass the same.
+- Applicants with pending administrative and/or criminal cases may take the examination and shall be conferred eligibility if they successfully pass the same.
 However, this is without prejudice to the outcome of their pending cases.
 If they are found guilty of grave offenses, their eligibility shall be forfeited based on the penalties stated in the decision and pursuant to Section 52 (a) of the Revised Rules on Administrative Cases in the Civil Service.

 - Those who have already passed the same level of examination or a comparable level of examination given by the Professional Regulation Commission, as well as passers of Board/Bar examinations, and those who graduated with honors in their bachelor’s degree may opt not to apply and take the corresponding examination anymore.